enanomapper/ontologies/README.md

 2. Update internal ontologies in ontologies/internal/
 3. Update the owl.versionInfo of enanomapper.owl
 4. Release the whole repository in Github https://github.com/enanomapper/ontologies/releases
-5. Update the DIO number of new release: https://zenodo.org/record/260098#.WSLlGcbMyrM
+5. Update the DIO number for new release: https://zenodo.org/record/260098#.WSLlGcbMyrM